as-alexmercer/chip/README.md

 # Chip
-Chip is the discord bot that was made for the discord server [Code Together](https://discord.gg/4uHuFTn)
+Chip is the discord bot that was made for the discord server [code::together](https://discord.gg/4uHuFTn)

 ### Setup:
 You require: